-The mission of the Department of Career Services and Industry Partnerships (CSIP) is to build and maintain close ties with industry and provide students and graduates with the tools necessary to start and advance in their careers.
-CSIP also coordinates and oversees all required and voluntary internship programs.
-The office posts employment, internship, and volunteer opportunities on the student portal and supports students in transferring to four-year programs after graduation.
+The Department of Career Services and Industry Partnerships (CSIP) has the dual mission of providing students and graduates with the tools necessary to start and advance in their careers as well as building and maintaining close ties with industry.
+By fostering relationships with industry partners, CSIP helps to ensure that our programs remain relevant to workforce needs and identify employment opportunities for our students.
+The department also coordinates and oversees student internship opportunities, promotes employment opportunities, and supports students in transferring to four-year programs after graduation.